Chapter 23: What Must Be Done

 Miss Akagi had stopped mid-lecture, arms folded, gaze pinned on Apricot from the front of the room.
 The professor’s smile was thin and sharp.

-“The tenets are: seek truth and report it, minimize harm, act independently, and be accountable.”
+She straightened, took a breath, and spoke with crisp confidence: “The tenets are: seek truth and report it, minimize harm, act independently, and be accountable.”

 Her hands folded neatly over her notebook, hiding the tremor that had been there moments before.
 Her voice didn’t betray a thing.